The Attorney General points out that Google's cookieless mechanism `` privacy sandbox '' violates the antitrust law

-Google's Texas antitrust suit takes aim at Chrome's Privacy Sandbox --The Verge
+Google's Texas antitrust suit takes aim at Chrome's Privacy Sandbox - The Verge

-Texas tacks advertisers' 'cookie' fight onto Google antitrust suit --POLITICO
+Texas tacks advertisers' 'cookie' fight onto Google antitrust suit - POLITICO

-Google declares that it will develop a mechanism that ``protects user information and does not impair the relevance of advertisements' --GIGAZINE
+Google declares that it will develop a mechanism that ``protects user information and does not impair the relevance of advertisements''-GIGAZINE

-Separately, in December 2020, Attorney General Ken Paxton of Texas, USA, said, 'Google used that power to manipulate the market, destroy competition, and harm consumers.'
-I sued Google for antitrust violations.
+Separately, in December 2020, Texas Attorney General Ken Paxton said, ``Google used its power to manipulate the market, destroy competition, and harm consumers.''
+It sued Google for violating antitrust laws.

 by Ben Nuttall

-Initially, the lawsuit began with nothing to do with Google's privacy sandbox, but the complaint was updated on March 16, 2021 local time, saying, 'Google searches, streaming videos, etc.' Taking advantage of its exclusive position in the market, it broke an independent advertising platform and forced SMEs and the media to use Google's advertising platform. '
+Originally, the lawsuit had nothing to do with Google's privacy sandbox, but the complaint was updated on March 16, 2021 local time, stating that ``Google will not search, stream video, etc.'' Google used its dominant position in the market to cripple independent advertising platforms and forced small businesses and media to use Google's advertising platform,' added the allegation.

-Some of this added claim criticized Google's privacy sandbox: 'Google's new scheme, the privacy sandbox, means that consumers access the Internet through Google's web browser, Chrome.
-It's a mechanism that forces you to do it.'
+Some of the added claims criticize Google's privacy sandbox, saying, ``Google's new scheme, the privacy sandbox, essentially allows consumers to access the Internet through Chrome, Google's web browser.
+It is a mechanism that forces you to do it.'

-In response, Google said, ``Attorney General Paxton's allegations contain many misconceptions about our business, including a privacy sandbox to protect the privacy of people browsing the web.
-The Privacy Sandbox is a step towards protecting your privacy and protecting your free content, and is welcomed by privacy advocates, advertisers and even competitors in our market.
-Google is in court.
-I will protect myself from the unfounded claims of Attorney General Paxton.'
+In response, Google said, ``Attorney General Paxton's allegations contain many misunderstandings about our business, including the privacy sandbox to protect the privacy of people browsing the web.
+Google's Privacy Sandbox is a step toward protecting user privacy and protecting free content, and has been welcomed by privacy advocates, advertisers, and even competitors in our market.
+I intend to defend myself against Attorney General Paxton's baseless allegations.'